sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 ![Website growth](../assets/images/scaling-chains/websites.png)
 > Chart from Statista

-Websites are a great parallel to web3 dApps and chains.
+Websites (and online systems in general) are a great parallel to web3 dApps and chains.
 They are both collections of data and logic, with progressively higher orders of user engagement and utility.

 The crypto space is clearly following the Internet adoption curve, no matter [which metric][19] we pick.
-This has 2 important consequences for aspiring general-purpose L1s.
+This has two important consequences for aspiring general-purpose L1s.

 * **Volumes**